Skip to main content ↓

 8. To recruit the right talent

 These days recruitment videos are getting increasingly creative.
 If you are looking for ways to make your video stand out, you can draw inspiration from Rockwell Automation’s recruitment video.
-It is one of those videos that could have turned out to be extremely cheesy but looks cute and welcoming instead because of the sheer passion it emanates.
+It is one of those videos that could have turned out to be extremely cheesy but looks inspiring and welcoming instead because of the sheer passion it emanates.

 9. To act as a testimonial